xdrip/xdrip_docs/docs/troubleshoot/connection.md

 ## Hard reset transmitter

 You can reset the internal day counter of your G5 or G6 transmitter.
-Only old (80 and 81 starting transmitter ID) or rebatteried G6 allow this option.
+Only rebatteried G6 transmitters allow this option.
 Only running your transmitter in **native mode** after it's expired requires hard reset.

 !!!warning
     Hard resetting a non-rebatteried Firefly transmitter will brick it without possible recovery.

 With recent xDrip+ versions **you don't need to be in engineering mode** to perform this operation.
 Make sure you have a good connection and nothing in the queue before resetting the transmitter.